Handicap Parking New Jersey DMV Forms

 Renewing a permanent handicap placard or license plate in New Jersey requires a new disability certification every three years.
 If you have a handicap license plate, you must also renew your vehicle registration at the same time.

 Temporary handicap placards can be renewed one time for another six months with the re-certification of a licensed physician.
-You will need to complete the application form again and pay another $4 fee in order to renew a temporary placard.
+You will need to complete the New Jersey DMV form again and pay another $4 fee in order to renew a temporary placard.